 Many egg donation agencies now offer multi cycle plans that allow you to cycle a donor multiple times in the event the first cycle does not result in a positive pregnancy or live birth.
 The multiple cycle plans are more expensive than a single traditional cycle but act as an insurance plan.
 You can also inquire if the egg donor agency has access to frozen donor eggs.
 If they do you can plan to use frozen donor eggs as a back up plan.

-One of the benefits of Donor Nexus is that we offer cycle guarantees for our Shared Egg Donor Cycles, Donor Embryo Cycles, and Frozen Donor Egg Cycles.
+One of the benefits of Donor Nexus is that we offer Donor Embryo Cycles, Fresh Donor Egg Cycles and Frozen Donor Egg Cycles.

 If there are only one or two donor embryos available from your elected batch, ask what the policy is if the embryo(s) does not survive the thaw.
 We recommend that Intended Parents choose a back up embryo.
 If there is not another embryo available of your choosing, you will receive a partial refund/credit.